OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-09.md

 # OCLC DEVCONNECT 2017 Demonstration Application
 ## Tutorial Part 9

-9. Views
+1. Views
-a.
-How they are nested
+	1. How they are nested
-b.
-Overall site template
+	2. Overall site template
-c.
-Search form (no dynamic content)
+	3. Search form (no dynamic content)